jaivikpatel2001/CMS/README.md

 The Silver Oak University College Management System is a complete digital solution that helps manage all aspects of college life.
 Think of it as a **digital campus** where:

-- **Students** can view their grades, submit assignments, check attendance, and communicate with faculty
+- **Students** can view their grades, submit assignments, check attendance, submit complaints, and view announcements
-- **Faculty** can manage students, grade assignments, mark attendance, and post announcements
+- **Faculty** can manage students, grade assignments, mark attendance, create assignments, post announcements, and handle complaints
-- **Administrators** can oversee everything, manage user accounts, and view college statistics
+- **Administrators** can oversee everything, manage user accounts, view college statistics, handle complaints, and post announcements

 It's like having a **smart assistant** for your college that keeps track of everything automatically!